Cahn-Hilliard equations with singular potential, reaction term and pure phase initial datum: Notation, assumptions and main results

-\end{theorem} Thus, we can conclude that our problems are well posed, provided that we also assume \eqref{source:Lipcont}.
-This is true, in particular for the Cahn--Hilliard--Oono equation as well as for the inpainting equation (see \eqref{CHO} and \eqref{Bert}, respectively).
+\end{theorem} Thus, we can conclude that our problems are well posed, provided that \anlastr{the function $h$ does not depend on the phase variable $\ph$.
+This holds, in particular, for the Cahn–Hilliard–Oono equation (see \eqref{CHO}), where $h$ is a constant, as well as for the inpainting equation (see \eqref{Bert}).}